 In completing an actuarial valuation, certain future events must be considered.
 A number of assumptions are made and future events are deemed to occur according to these assumptions.
 The actuarial assumptions are management's best estimate and attempt to arrive at the most likely outcome.
-The discount rate has been determined in accordance with International Financial Reporting Standards (IFRS) and International Accounting Standard (IAS) 19.
-The discount rate is prescribed to approximate the long-term high quality Canadian Corporate bond yield as at December 31, 2018.
+The discount rate for the accounting valuation has been determined in accordance with International Financial Reporting Standards (IFRS) and International Accounting Standard (IAS) 19.
+The discount rate is prescribed to approximate the long-term high quality Canadian Corporate bond yield as at December 31, 2020.